yipeng7/wordpress/_pages/elementor-978.md

     background-color: #eee;
 }
-/* On mouse-over, add a grey background color */ .container:hover input ~ .checkmark {
+/* On mouse-over, add a grey background color */ .cont:hover input ~ .checkmark {
     background-color: #ccc;
 }
-/* When the checkbox is checked, add a blue background */ .container input:checked ~ .checkmark {
+/* When the checkbox is checked, add a blue background */ .cont input:checked ~ .checkmark {
     background-color: #2196F3;
 }
 /* Create the checkmark/indicator (hidden when not checked) */